This is Information Sheet 295 (INFO 295).

 This information sheet (INFO 295) is for anyone who operates an employee entitlement scheme.

-It contains an overview of our new approach to regulation of employee entitlement schemes under the Corporations Act 2001 (Corporations Act) that will apply from 1 April 2026, including details of transitional arrangements and guidance for operators on the process for applying for an Australian financial services (AFS) licence.
+It contains an overview of our approach to regulation of employee entitlement schemes under the Corporations Act 2001 (Corporations Act) that applies from 1 April 2026, including details of transitional arrangements and guidance for operators on the process for applying for an Australian financial services (AFS) licence.

 This information sheet explains: